danielbrock4/Ratings_On_Demand/README.md

 ## Results Summary

 - Can we accurately predict IMDb ratings with general movie attributes?
- - We are able to predict with an accuracy of 89.5%, given that it's very difficult to predict human behavior, we feel like our model provides a reasonable IMDB rating range based on a movie idea
+ - We are able to predict with an accuracy of 89.5%, given that it's very difficult to predict human behavior.
+Therefore we feel that our model provides a reasonable IMDB rating range based on a movie idea

 ## Future Considerations